ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Enhanced

 \subsection{Automatic Parameter Adaptation}

-Several parameters in ADC, QADC, and QADC-G reflect the scale of variability seen at the receiver and need not remain fixed.
-In many systems the receiver has access to auxiliary measurements such as RTT (e.g., from QUIC, TCP, WebRTC feedback, or tunnel-level probing).
+Several parameters in \arc, \arcq, and \arcqg\ reflect the scale of variability seen at the receiver and need not remain fixed.
+In LT3, the receiver has access to auxiliary timing measurements such as RTT that are maintained within the LT3 system itself.
 These measurements operate on the receiver clock and provide a meaningful physical time scale, unlike the offset \(D\), whose value depends on unrelated sender–receiver clock alignment.

-This section describes how envelope, clamp, and guard parameters can be driven by RTT and by statistics of \emph{inter-recovery intervals}, which are fully defined on the receiver clock and do not rely on sender timestamps.
+This section describes how envelope, clamp, and guard parameters can be driven by RTT and by statistics of \emph{inter-recovery intervals}, which are fully defined on the receiver clock and do not rely on LT3 sender timestamps.

-\paragraph{Envelope scale from RTT.} The clipping parameter \(U\) governs how aggressively the algorithm responds to large bursts in recovery timing.
+\paragraph{Envelope scale from RTT.} The clipping parameter \(U\) governs how aggressively the protocol responds to large bursts in recovery timing.
 Because \(U\) represents a real time duration, it should be tied to a physically meaningful baseline such as RTT.